firstinternet/Wordpress-Responsive-Image/README.md

 ## Overview

-The responsive image class was built by a team of developers at [First Internet](https://www.firstinternet.co.uk).
+The responsive image class was built by a team of developers at <a href="https://www.firstinternet.co.uk" rel="follow">First Internet</a>.

 The `ResponsiveImage` class is a PHP utility designed to generate responsive images for WordPress.
 It supports multiple image sources, lazy loading, WebP format, and dynamic sizing based on Bootstrap-like breakpoints.